dhruvv173/LotterySystem/README.md

 # LotterySystem
-This is a simple Lottery System code in Solidity.
+This is a Decentralized Lottery System code in Solidity.

 The 2 main components of this application are The Manager & The Participants In order to Join the Lottery the Participants are should send the mentioned minimum ETH amount to the Manager's Address.